qiboteam/qibo/doc/source/qibo.rst

 Qibo provides both :ref:`generalpurpose` and :ref:`applicationspecific`.

-The general purpose model is called `Circuit` and holds the list of gates that are applied to the state vector.
+The general purpose model is called `Circuit` and holds the list of gates that are applied to the state vector or density matrix.
 All `Circuit` models inherit the :class:`qibo.base.circuit.BaseCircuit` which implements basic properties of the circuit, such as the list of gates and the number of qubits.

 In order to perform calculations and apply gates to a state vector a backend has to be used.
 Our current backend of choice is `Tensorflow <http://tensorflow.org/>`_